-The state Administration was occupying a position of its own, which was intermediate between the first two orders and the Third Estate.
+The State Administration occupied a position of its own, which was intermediate between the first two orders and the Third Estate.

-Organs of the old feudal administration still existed, hollowed out of their essential functions, however not of their income.
+Organs of the old feudal administration still existed, stripped out of their essential functions, but not of their income.
 Since they were part of the primary means by which the feudal nobility could use to take advantage of the State for its own gains, they hadn't been eliminated as they lost their initial purposes.
-On the contrary, as we've seen, the most lucrative and the most superfluous of offices had been proliferating throughout the 18th century.
+On the contrary, as we have seen, the most lucrative and the most superfluous of offices had been proliferating throughout the 18th century.

-However along those useless organs, it had been necessary to create novel ones better suited to the current monarchy, in the realm of justice, police, and the tax system.
+Yet alongside these useless organs, it had been necessary to create novel ones better suited to the new monarchy, in the realm of justice, police, and taxation.
 Offices kept being made whose holders were appointed by the king.
 Yet at first, the king only paid them sparingly, were they even paid at all, thus they had to compensate themselves with the proceeds from taxes, sportulae imposed on the population.
-As the jurisdiction of their activity kept expanding, their income increased.
-The royal funds, still in terrible shape, had to resort, not only to grant, but to sell those lucrative offices.
+As the scope of their sovereignty expanded, their income increased.
+The royal treasury, still in terrible shape, had to resort, not only to grant, but to sell those lucrative offices.
 This practice was established as early as the 15th century in France and quickly became one of the main ways by which kings would acquire money.
 Hence their rapid proliferation.
 Not only members of steering committees of confraternities and corporations, but also master craftsmen themselves had become public officers who had to pay their fees themselves if their corporation wasn't wealthy enough to buy its independence.
-Cities were deprived of their autonomy, and if they didn't buy it back in hard cash, their magistracy and municipal dignities would become State offices, at the expense, obviously, of the residents who had then to pay those their sportulae.
-Nevertheless this was not sufficient to put an end to the never-ending financial woes of monarchs, and the State ended up inventing the most nonsensical of offices, which at the same time forced the population to pay taxes to those new officers.
-Such is how, for example, in the last years of Louis XIV's reign had been created the following offices: wig inspectors, pig inspectors, hay hauliers, king counselors, wood stacking controllers, fresh butter inspectors, salted butter tasters etc.
+Cities were also deprived of their autonomy, and if they did not buy it back in hard cash, their municipal magistracy and dignities would become State offices, at the expense, of course, of the inhabitants who had then to pay those their sportulae.
+Nevertheless this was not enough to put an end to the never-ending financial woes of the monarchy, and the State ended up inventing the most nonsensical of offices, which at the same time forced the population to pay taxes to those new officers.
+Thus in the last years of Louis XVI's reign we found, for example, the following "offices": wig inspectors, pig inspectors, hay hauliers, king advisers, wood stacking managers, fresh butter inspectors, salted butter tasters etc.

-Why institute in a kingdom the offices and dignities Of king counselors...
-Drink inspectors, Slaughterhouse inspectors, Inventory clerks, Fine controllers, Pig inspectors Cutting balancers, Firewood molders, Molder helpers, Wood stackers, Fresh wood dischargers.
-Carpentry wood controllers, Coal measurers, Grain sievers, Calf inspectors, Poultry controllers, Barrel assessors, Spirit tasters, Beer tasters, Barrel rollers, Hay hauliers, Plank bridge stowers, Fabric measurers,
+Why institute in a kingdom the offices and dignities Of king advisers...
+Drink inspectors, Slaughterhouse inspectors, Inventory clerks, Fine managers, Pig inspectors Cutting balancers, Firewood molders, Molder helpers, Wood stackers, Fresh wood dischargers, Carpentry wood managers, Coal measurers, Grain sievers, Calf inspectors, Poultry managers, Barrel assessors, Spirit tasters, Beer tasters, Barrel rollers, Hay hauliers, Plank bridge stowers, Fabric measurers,